 Not to be confused with a professional reference, which refers to someone you've worked with in a professional setting, like a manager or colleague, a character reference is someone who knows you personally, outside of work.
 You may have also heard this referred to as a personal reference.

 Typically, hiring managers will request a character reference rather than a professional reference if you have little or no work experience.
 For example, recent graduates who have yet to land their first job or internship are often asked to provide character references.

-A character reference gives hiring managers more insight into an applicant's work ethic, personality and soft skills, such as communication, problem-solving and creativity.
-Not only does this help employers determine whether the job seeker possesses the necessary skills for the job, but it also helps them gauge if he or she is the right cultural fit.
+A character reference gives hiring managers more insight into an applicant's work ethic, personality, and soft skills, such as communication, problem-solving, and creativity.
+Not only does this help employers to determine whether the job seeker possesses the necessary skills for the job, but it also helps them gauge if he or she is the right cultural fit.

 How to choose a character reference

-Identifying the right character reference can be harder than it seems, especially if you have little or no work experience.
+Identifying the right character reference can be harder than it seems.
 When choosing a character reference, it's important that you pick someone who will speak highly of you and is able to vouch for your hard-working, reliable, trustworthy character.